Meeifox/brestbarmeifox/README.md

 6. Open your web browser and navigate to http://localhost:3000 to view the result.

-7. Enjoy exploring the project!
+7. Enjoy exploring the project! 🌟

-## Footer
+Thank you for your visit! 🙌